pretzelhammer/rust-blog/posts/common-rust-lifetime-misconceptions.md

 ### 1) `T` only contains owned types

 **Misconception Corollaries**
+- owned types don't have lifetimes
-- `T: 'static` and `T: 'a` don't make sense, owned types don't have lifetimes
+- `T: 'static` and `T: 'a` don't make any sense

 This misconception is more about generics than lifetimes but generics and lifetimes are tightly interwined in Rust so it's not possibly to talk about one without also talking about the other.
 Anyway: